payt/activerecord-bulk_update/README.md

 If any of the records is invalid then `false` is returned and the error messages are set on the invalid instances.

-Just as the regular update method the `updated_at` is touched, if do not want this you can pas `touch: false`.
+Just as the regular update method the `updated_at` is touched, if do not want this you can pass `touch: false`.

 ### .bulk_update!